 If Chase isn’t increasing your credit limit for one reason or another, there’s no point in giving up yet.
 Instead, read through the tips below to improve your chances of an increase.

 You have a better chance of getting your limit increased if you have a compelling reason.
 Anticipating a large purchase makes for an excellent reason to warrant an increase.
 A Chase representative is more likely to hear you out if you’re planning to use your card to do a home renovation or purchase a large appliance.
 There’s no guarantee they will agree, but being persuasive and friendly should better your odds of approval.

 If you have another Chase card, you can request them to transfer the available credit line from one card to another.
 This will lower your credit utilization on the Chase card you’ve asked for an increase on.
 Doing so may also come with better rewards or a higher cashback offering.
 If you are a frequent traveler, the Chase Ultimate Rewards program can be especially valuable.

 If you have a balance on a different card, you can entice Chase by telling them you’d like to initiate a balance transfer.
 They may be able to offer you an increased credit limit to accommodate the balance transfer, as well as a promotional balance transfer fee or interest rate.

-4. Be Reasonable When Asking for an Credit Limit Increase
+4. Be Reasonable When Asking for a Credit Limit Increase

 You are most likely to be denied a Chase credit limit increase if you are unrealistic in your request.
 Asking for an increase from $10,000 to $30,000 isn’t a good idea if your credit scores aren’t strong enough to support it.
-A reasonable credit limit increase request should be between 10% and 25%.
+Requesting a higher credit limit of between 10% and 25% is reasonable.